slaskawi/vault-poc/README.md

 * Result: An attacker can reconstruct the gatekeeper key and use it to decrypt the data from the compromised storage backend
 * Action: Secure the storage backend, rotate the unseal keys, rotate the encryption key, and re-encrypt existing data

+## Generating Access Keys
+K-Stash has support for multiple authentication backends.
+The first is direct generation from access keys.
+This is not intended to be used regularly, but as a backup in case other authentication backends are unavailable.

+Currently implemented auth backends:
+* Access key

+Auth backends in development:
+* Kubernetes service accounts

+Auth backends that could be developed if there was a desire:
+* Local username/passwords

+## Accessing the Encrypted Key-Value Store
+A CSI driver is expected to be developed to interact with a gRPC API for secure secrets injection into Kubernetes containers.
+This API can be accessed by other gRPC clients.
+The API also provides backwards-compatibility for HTTP REST clients to simplify its use.
+Documentation and clients can be generated from the `api/v1/kstash.proto` file.

 ## Roadmap
 * [x] Memory and Etcd storage backends
 * [x] Barrier and gatekeeper